When and how should I review a lease?

 Eviction may be an option if a tenant refuses to sign a Lease Renewal Agreement or a Lease Amendment, but it depends on the situation.
 Landlords may choose to renew a lease, or not, when it expires.
 Generally, tenants who refuse to sign a Lease Renewal Agreement will be given notice to move out.
 The length of notice required varies between states, such as 30 days or 90 days.
 It may depend on the length of the lease.

 A landlord usually may not evict a tenant for refusing to sign a Lease Amendment or addendum, but can send them a Notice of Non-Renewal, which is a statement saying the lease will not be renewed.
 If they do not vacate after receiving the notice, then an eviction may be possible.
-If an eviction is not possible, a landlord may still be able to raise the rent.
+If an eviction is not possible, perhaps because of local rent control laws, a landlord may still be able to raise the rent annually.

 Landlords can also choose to work out a plan with their tenants.
 But once a written Lease Agreement starts, both parties usually have to agree to change the terms.
-Those changes typically must be in writing, and they almost always have to sign the document.
+Those changes typically must be in writing, and signatures are almost always required.

-If you need help reviewing, renewing, or making changes to your leases, reach out to a Rocket Lawyer On Call® attorney for affordable legal advice.
+If you need help reviewing, renewing, or making changes to your leases, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.